rrra/www/content/post/2023/officer-elections.md

 those who have stepped forward to fill these leadership positions.

 But we can not continue to depend upon the same few individuals year after year.
-It is well past time for new Officers to step forward from within our membership.
+It is well past time for new officers to step forward from within our membership.

 As specified in